Constrain

 Staged solving

 For complex diagrams, it may be too hard for the solver to find a stable solution with all the constraints and variables at once.
-Often this limitation can be worked around by breaking the solving process into a series of stages.
+Often this limitation can be worked around by breaking solving into a series of stages.
+Stages are also useful if you want to fix part of the diagram so that its solution is unaffected by other parts.
 In each stage, some set of the variables are solved for.
 Variables associated with later stages have no value until that stage is reached; variables in earlier stages have already been solved and their values cannot change.

 To introduce stages to a diagram, the method freeze() advances the figure to the next stage.
 Any constraints and variables created will be associated with the (new) current stage.
 Calling freeze() effectively freezes all previously created objects in place, with their positions determined only by the constraints created up to this point.